tejohnso/mongo-auth/README.md

    fields - null to delete the user, or an object containing the field names and values (eg: {"email": "me@localhost.com", "password": "secret"})
    callback(err, user) - A callback that will be called after setUser attempts to complete its work.
                         - err will contain an error message if an error ocurred otherwise null.
-                        - User will contain the new user document as an object, or null if the user was removed.
+                        - user will contain the new user document as an object, or null if the user was removed.